Cabotage: In road transport

 The European Union allows limited cabotage for road transport.
 A non-resident carrier which has driven to another EU country is allowed to pick up and deliver a further load inside the host country before returning to the border.

 Related concepts

 "Modified sixth freedom"

 The "modified sixth freedom" refers to the right to carry passengers between two points in country A through a hub in country B; for instance, a Boston-Toronto-Seattle itinerary.
 Such services are currently considered to constitute cabotage and are not permitted.
 In 2002, the United States fined Asiana Airlines for selling tickets from the mainland US to Guam and Saipan via Seoul.

 Tag rights

 Certain airlines operate services within a foreign country without the right to carry local traffic.
-For instance, Qantas operates service between New York and Los Angeles solely for use by international connecting passengers.
+For instance, until the onset of the COVID-19 pandemic in 2020, Qantas operated service between New York and Los Angeles solely for use by international connecting passengers.
 Such services are not generally considered to be cabotage.